The Grooming Manual

 A pronounced cowlick is a section of your hair that stubbornly grows against the grain.
 That little cluster of misdirected hairs tends to stick out like a sore thumb, especially if you have thick, straight hair.

-For example, your cowlick may not be noticeable at all if you keep your hair clipped short - so if cowlicks are making your hair a total mess, a shorter style may be something to consider.
-If you want to keep a longer style, a medium or strong hold product, like our Flexible Hold Wax Pomade will hold your style in place despite its tendency to twirl away with your cowlick.
+For example, your cowlick may not be noticeable at all if you keep your hair clipped short.
+So if cowlicks are making your hair a total mess, a shorter style may be something to consider.
+If you want to keep a longer style, a medium or strong hold product like our Flexible Hold Wax Pomade will hold your style in place despite its tendency to twirl away with your cowlick.

-Talk to Your Barber
+Learn The Best Hairstyles For Men: Talk to Your Barber

-Your barber is an excellent resource any time you have a concern about your hairstyle.
-The next time you go in for a trim, ask them if there’s a way they can adjust your haircut to take your style up a notch or address a specific concern you have.
+The next time you go in for a trim, ask them if there’s a way they can adjust your haircut to take your style up a notch, give the illusion of a thicker hair type, or address other specific concerns you have.
 For example, ask them what hairstyles for men with cowlicks are best.

 Invest in a Great Hair Care Routine

-Don’t skip the conditioner - it’s critical if you want to manage your hairstyle.
-Conditioner replaces moisture lost by a shampoo (and even the best shampoos take some moisture away as they wash away dirt and grime), and keeps your hair strands healthy and prevents the dryness that can get them out of control.
-Our Revitalizing Hair Conditioner is made with organic aloe, borage oil, and avocado oil to ensure maximum hydration and to promote healthy hair growth.
+Don’t skip the conditioner.
+It’s critical if you want to maintain your hair type or manage your hairstyle.
+Conditioner replaces moisture lost by a shampoo (and even the best shampoos take some moisture away as they wash away dirt and grime.)
+It also keeps your hair strands healthy and prevents the dryness that can get them out of control.

 Don’t skip either step if you want a great style that lasts.